The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/lgbtq-history-month.md

             trans-specific legislation.
 Alongside her was best friend, Marsha P.
             Johnson, who was famous as an American gay liberation activist.
             STAR, the organization they founded, offered services for the homeless queer youth of Christopher Street in New York City.
           heading: 'That’s right! '
         incorrectanswer:
           description: >
-            Sylvia Rivera and Marsha P. Johnson founded Street Transvestite Action Revolutionaries (STAR).
+            Syliva Rivera and Marsha P. Johnson founded Street Transvestite Action Revolutionaries (STAR).
 Rivera was a fearless activist for gay and later more trans-specific legislation.
 Alongside her was best friend, Marsha P. Johnson, who was famous as an American gay